 Commentary to “The Song of Goger-Moger”.

 This song could be performed on his behalf by Nikita Khrushchev, as well as by any of the successors of his business, both from the past and the present.
-And the offensive words, which the hero of the song says about the poets who wield power, refer to Joseph Dzhugashvili (whose effective economic system was destroyed by Nikita Khrushchev).
+And the offensive words, which the hero of the song says about the poets who wield power, relate to Joseph Dzhugashvili, who implemented a national-oriented policy.

 It’s time to tell some words my future judges:

 I had no chance for resting nor for sleeping,

 Who was this One, my enigmatical master?

 And everything was then incomprehensible:

 The portrait painted in the song is very accurate.
 But what Paul Roberts wrote in the article “Provocations Have a History of Escalating into War” is fair, as well as what Andrei Raevsky wrote in the article “Progress report on the U.S.-Rossian war”; and let us not forget what Rossia was in the nineties, and what she is today.

 Here it is pertinent to mention that the role model of the person symbolized by the hero of the song is Peter I, who started the process of eradicating the Russian spirit at the state level, and who was called the Antichrist by the people.
 But, in his endeavor to establish life in Rossia, Peter I invited European officers, scientists and all kinds of capable people; and during the rule of his admirer, the country became flooded with savages from Transcaucasia and Central Asia — in the light of this, it looks strange his love of the poetry of Vladimir Vysotsky, who was a true Russian, although he was not Russian by nationality.

 It is also surprising his reverent attitude to the personality and legacy of Boris Yeltsin, about whom Vladimir Vysotsky wrote in the poems “In one power...” and “There was a sovereign...”, here is the latter: